ImageMagick/Usage-Markdown/quantize/index.md

 Using "`-posterize`" can also mathematically divide up each color channel into a set of color levels or intensities producing a 'uniform color map'.
 That is a color map with each channel set to a constant set of values or intensities.

-And finally can "`-threshold`" all or specific color channels of the image, essentially making each color channel purely Boolean or on/off.
+And finally, you can "`-threshold`" all or specific color channels of the image, essentially making each color channel purely Boolean or on/off.
-That is each color channel can be given a value of zero or MaxRGB (IM 'Q' level dependant).
+That is, each color channel can be given a value of zero or MaxRGB (IM 'Q' level dependant).
-This however only produces a minimal set of about about 8 colors.
+This, however, only produces a minimal set of about about 8 colors.
 A very limited color set.

 Thresholding is also equivalent to a "`-posterize`" level '1' which picks 2 colors.